Mexico City Immigration Attorney

 Paths to Citizenship in the U.S.

 The United States offers foreign nationals multiple paths to citizenship.
 You can apply for a nonimmigrant visa if you wish to stay in the United States temporarily.
 The U.S. provides various nonimmigrant visas including employment-based and family preference visas.
-Each have their own requirements and associated forms.
+Each has its own requirements and associated forms.

-If you wish to become a lawful permanent resident, you can pursue a green card.
+If you wish to become a lawful permanent resident, our Mexico City immigration attorney can help you pursue a green card.
 You must meet certain qualifications and fill out the necessary forms to gain a green card.
 Another way to pursue lawful permanent residence is through naturalization.
 If you have a spouse or parent who’s a citizen, you may be able to use them as your sponsor for naturalization.

 It’s important you’re aware of the immigration procedures before pursuing nonimmigrant or permanent citizenship.
 Listed below are some more details on different types of immigration in the United States.